They say the average millionaire has seven streams of income.

-When you deposit your money into the bank, the banks lend your money to other people in the form of loans, credit cards, and mortgages.
+When you deposit your money into the bank, the banks lend your money to other people through loans, credit cards, and mortgages.

 In return, they pay you interest for using your money.
-But before you see the dollar signs and start shoveling your cash into the bank.
 We all know that banks are greedy, and as such, they only pay you a tiny amount of interest on the money they hold for you and lend out.

-For this reason, putting your money into a standard bank account is not advisable.
-There are bank accounts out there that pay a bit more in interest but not very much, you would be lucky to get 3% annual interest on any money you put into a standard bank account available to the public, and with inflation nearing 10% it doesn’t go too far to keep you out of the poor house.
+Putting your money into a standard bank account is not advisable.
+There are bank accounts out there that pay more in interest, but not very much.
+You can get 3% annual interest on any money you put into a standard bank account available to the public, and with inflation nearing 10%, it doesn’t go too far to keep you out of the poor house.